 The groundwater levels measured in each of MWD's municipal wells listed in the Table above strongly demonstrate that an over-reliance on well water as a source of water during the ongoing drought has caused a significant drawdown of the sub-basin to levels considerably below sea level.
 In 1987, R. M. Slade conducted a study to assess the feasibility of developing additional groundwater supplies for the MWD through the installation of wells along the southern margin of Storage Unit 3 of the MGWB.
 In his study, Slade recommends quantitative criteria to prevent seawater intrusion in Storage Unit 3 of the MGWB.
 These criteria include (1) a seaward hydraulic gradient not less than 1/100 in coastal aquifers and (2) groundwater levels in new wells must not be allowed to drop below an approximate elevation of +5 feet (above mean sea level) to maintain a positive seaward gradient of fresh water.
-As is shown by the Table above, all four of MWD's water wells within the vicinity of both the Makarechian and Schlesinger wells are at levels that are significantly below sea level and at least twenty-five feet below Slade's recommendation of five feet above mean sea level.
+As is shown by the Table above, all four of MWD's water wells within the vicinity of the Schlesinger well site are at levels that are significantly below sea level and at least twenty-five feet below Slade's recommendation of five feet above mean sea level.

 The policies and provisions of the County of Santa Barbara's certified LCP contain specific protections for the water quality, integrity, and prudent use of groundwater resources.
-The construction and operation of the appealed Makarechian and Schlesinger water wells will only function to further draw down the groundwater levels of the sub-basin and decrease the availability of a positive seaward gradient of fresh water.
-To allow the construction and operation of these two water wells when there exists such compelling evidence of the exceedance of safe yield and an increase in seawater intrusion into the sub-basin would directly contravene Policy 2-2 of the County's LCP, which prohibits new connections to a groundwater basin when demand on that source has surpassed safe yield.
-Further, to allow the operation of the Makarechian and Schlesinger wells would also contravene the general intent of policies 2-3 and 2-5 which require the management, conservation and proper allocation of water resources within the Coastal Zone.
-To allow the operation of the Makarechian and Schlesinger wells would directly conflict with Policy 2-4, which requires new development to be serviced by a municipal water purveyor.
+The installation and operation of the subject Schlesinger water well will only function to further draw down the groundwater levels of the sub-basin and decrease the availability of a positive seaward gradient of fresh water.
+To allow the installation and operation of the water well when there exists such compelling evidence of the exceedance of safe yield and an increase in seawater intrusion into the sub-basin would directly contravene Policy 2-2 of the County's LCP, which prohibits new connections to a groundwater basin when demand on that source has surpassed safe yield.
+Further, to allow the installation and operation of the well would also contravene the general intent of policies 2-3 and 2-5 which require the management, conservation and proper allocation of water resources within the Coastal Zone.
+To allow the installation and operation of the well would directly conflict with Policy 2-4, which requires new development to be serviced by a municipal water purveyor.
 By requiring sites to be serviced by an existing municipal water system, it ensures that water resources can be managed to accommodate the needs of approved development and cumulative local buildout.
-Therefore, the construction and operation of the Makarechian and Schlesinger wells is inconsistent with the water resource protection policies and provisions of the County's LCP and the Coastal Act.
+Therefore, the installation and operation of the water well is inconsistent with the water resource protection policies and provisions of the County's LCP and the Coastal Act.

-&lt;sup>8 Slade, R. M. (1987).
+&lt;sup>7 Slade, R. M. (1987).
 "Hydrogeologic Assessment Proposed Water Augmentation Measures Item No. 8 Seaward Migration of Groundwater: For Montecito Water District."

-B. ENVIRONMENTALLY SENSITIVE HABITAT AREA
+D. ENVIRONMENTALLY SENSITIVE HABITAT AREA AND WATER RESOURCES